-One of the tools used to help people overcome opioid addiction is a prescription drug called Suboxone.
+One of the tools used by medical professionals to help people overcome opioid addiction is a prescription drug called Suboxone.
 Used as prescribed in a medically supervised environment, this medication can be a powerful aid in the fight against opioid addiction by giving people a chance to stop using opioids without going through dangerous or severely uncomfortable Suboxone withdrawal symptoms that often arise when one attempts to quit cold turkey.

 Reducing or stopping Suboxone can still result in withdrawal symptoms, and you may require help managing these symptoms when you decide to stop using it.
 To understand how to avoid or manage Suboxone withdrawal, it is helpful to learn more about how this drug works and what happens to your body and mind when you stop taking it.

 How Does Suboxone Work?

 Suboxone is a prescription drug people take to treat opioid use disorder.
 It is made of two substances: Naloxone, which blocks specific opioid receptors, and Buprenorphine.
 Buprenorphine is an opioid that binds to opioid receptors in the brain and blocks other opioids from binding there.

 While Suboxone binds to opioid receptors, it does not produce the same “high” or euphoria that opioids like oxycodone and heroin do.
 Because of the way it works within the brain, taking Suboxone can ease withdrawal symptoms from opioids and has less risk of addiction than other prescription medications like methadone.